ULH-WebDevelopment/WebWorkerDemo/README.md

 ## Analysis

 Although the algorithm needs a lot of CPU cycles the most extensive task is the exchange of information.
-Although this example uses transferable objects, data transfer is always a bottleneck
+Although this example uses transferable objects, data transfer is always a bottleneck.